-Jules (Oscar Werner) and Jim (Henri Serre) are friends in a movie named after them, Jules and Jim.
-The meet a woman named Catherine (Jeanne Moreau), whom they both fall in love with.
+Oscar Werner and Henri Serre are the Jules and Jim of the title.
+They are friends.
+They meet a woman named Catherine (Jeanne Moreau), whom they both fall in love with.
 She carries a bottle of sulfuric acid around with her to throw in the eyes of men who lie to her.

 As I was saying, Jim is not worried, and Jules even marries her.
 In all fairness to Jules, he may not have known anything about that bottle of acid, because Jim seemed so unconcerned that he may not have bothered to tell him about it.
 Catherine cuckolds Jules again and again, but fortunately for her, he is a doormat, and not the kind of guy who would throw sulfuric acid in a woman’s eyes for cheating on him.
 Since she is having sex with other men, she naturally stops having sex with Jules, but the only thing he worries about is that she might leave him.
 In fact, he is so afraid of losing Catherine that he encourages Jim to have sex with her on condition that Jim will let Jules see her once in a while.
 Better than that, Jim moves right into their home and starts sleeping with her, so now Jules can see her all the time.